No. 17 Coastal Carolina wins third staight over Kansas 49-22

 McCall finished 17-of-21 passing for 245 yards.
 Heiligh had six catches for 122 yards, his fourth consecutive game with 100-plus receiving yards.

-Spillum, a speedy, 6-foot-2, 190-pound safey, blew through the line to block the punt deep in Kansas territory.
+Spillum, a speedy, 6-foot-2, 190-pound safety, blew through the line to block the punt deep in Kansas territory.
 He followed the ball into the end zone and covered up for the score.

 About the only mistake Coastal Carolina made was exhuberance.
 What looked like an interception by cornerback D’Jordan Strong was celebrated wildly by Coastal’s players.
 An unsportsmanlike conduct flag few for excessive celebration and, when the pick was overturned on review, Kansas had the ball back and a first down.